Aug 14, 2018

 Are you able to establish strong credibility for yourself and the business(es) you represent?
 Can you anticipate consumer and clients needs and offer people genuine information in a constructive way?
 Your SSI score shows how good you are at all of these things, and it’s a great way to help you understand your ability to market and sell yourself.

 At the same time, you need to remember that your SSI score is just an indicator -- it doesn’t say everything about you professionally or personally.
 Just like any other metric you should use it as a barometer and motivator - not be too attached to it or apply some sort of “meaning”!

-Follow people you love - your dream clients or employers are your “target persona” - you’re not “asking” them for work, you’re selling to them but in a social way so in this way it’s an empowered demonstration of your skills.
+Follow people you love - your dream clients or employers are your 'target persona' - you’re not 'asking' them for work, you’re selling to them but in a social way, so it’s an empowered demonstration of your skills.